 A brass band and traditional Maypole and sword dancing add to the festival atmosphere at the weekend.
 Maypole dancing will be performed by local children on the Thursday and Friday, together with live jazz.
 Historical storytelling by yarnsmith Dave Tong will entertain visitors of all ages throughout the show.

 A short walk or shuttle bus ride away through the beautiful parkland leads you to Hatfield House, a Jacobean masterpiece which is the home of The Marquess of Salisbury.
 Admission to Living Crafts also includes entry to the renowned West Gardens surrounding The Old Palace, the childhood home of Queen Elizabeth I, which open from 10.00am - 5.30pm.
 Hatfield House will be open from 11.00am - 4.00pm for an additional charge.
 Please see www.hatfield-house.co.uk for further information.

-Seven acclaimed British sculptors will be exhibiting in the new Sculpture Spectacular around the showground giving you the chance to get up close to the inspiring forms.
+Acclaimed British sculptors will be exhibiting in the Sculpture Spectacular around the showground giving you the chance to get up close to the inspiring forms.
 This open air gallery features contemporary work, from abstract to figurative in wood, stone, resin and bronze, celebrating the amazing skills of carving and casting.